 However, it’s also important to bear in mind that credit agencies aren’t perfect, and mistakes can be made from time to time.
 Therefore, it’s important to keep detailed records of your debts.
 For example, make sure that you know when payments were made and how much you paid off.
 This way, it will be much easier for you to spot any discrepancies on your credit file, for example if a creditor marks a payment as late when you’re sure that you paid it on time.
 If you notice anything on your credit score that doesn’t look quite right, the first thing that you should do is get in touch with your creditor and notify them of the issue.
 It’s also a good idea to provide evidence, such as a bank statement, to prove to the creditor that they’ve made a mistake and make it easier for them to rectify things.

-Before you embark on your new business venture, the first thing that you must do is get your personal finances in order.
+Before you embark on your new business venture, the first thing that you must do is get your personal finances in order and speak with a company like Quikclicks to help legitimize your online presence.
 This will make it much easier for you to manage financially in the future, and improve your chances of securing funding for your new company.